 The absence of a dominant cis- pattern in the genome-wide transcript-to-SNP associations could be caused by a relative absence of cis- variation.
 Alternatively, haplotype heterogeneity or allele frequency may complicate the ability to accurately identify cis-polymorphisms (Chan, Rowe et al. 2010, Rivas, Beaudoin et al. 2011, Visscher, Wray et al. 2017).
-To test between these possibilities, we conducted a more focused analysis on three biosynthetic pathways that exist as gene clusters.
-These biosynthetic pathways contribute to B. cinerea virulence and the botcinic acid biosynthetic pathway (13 genes, 55.8 kb), botrydial biosynthetic pathway (7 genes, 26 kb), and a putative cyclic peptide pathway (10 genes, 46.5 kb) (Deighton, Muckenschnabel et al. 2001, Colmenares, Aleu et al. 2002, Porquier, Morgant et al. 2016, Zhang, Corwin et al. 2018).
-These pathways have known presence-absence polymorphisms and should have cis-eQTL but none were detected by our analysis (Siewers, Viaud et al. 2005, Pinedo, Wang et al. 2008, Zhang, Corwin et al. 2018).
-(Valero-Jiménez, Veloso et al. 2019)Critically, the transcripts within each of these pathways are highly correlated across the isolates, suggesting that their expression variation is controlled by pathway-specific variation (Zhang, Corwin et al. 2018).
+To test between these possibilities, we conducted a more focused analysis on three biosynthetic pathways that exist as gene clusters: the botcinic acid biosynthetic pathway (13 genes, 55.8 kb), botrydial biosynthetic pathway (7 genes, 26 kb), and a putative cyclic peptide pathway (10 genes, 46.5 kb) (Deighton, Muckenschnabel et al. 2001, Colmenares, Aleu et al. 2002, Porquier, Morgant et al. 2016, Zhang, Corwin et al. 2018).
+These pathways have known presence-absence polymorphisms segregating in this population and should have cis-eQTL but none were detected by our analysis (Siewers, Viaud et al. 2005, Pinedo, Wang et al. 2008, Zhang, Corwin et al. 2018).
+Genes of the botcinic acid biosynthetic pathway and the botrydial pathway are variable across the Botrytis genus as well (Valero-Jiménez, Veloso et al. 2019).
+Critically, the transcripts within each of these pathways are highly correlated across the isolates, suggesting that their expression variation is controlled by pathway-specific variation (Zhang, Corwin et al. 2018).
 Thus, these loci may have false-negative issues that prevented the detection of real cis-eQTL.

-To test if these pathways have undetected cis-eQTL we used all of the SNPs for each biosynthetic cluster to align the B. cinerea isolates and investigate haplotype diversity.
+To test if these pathways have undetected cis-eQTL we used all of the SNPs for each biosynthetic cluster to investigate haplotype diversity across the B. cinerea isolates.
 We first investigated the botcinic acid cluster which identified a number of distinct haplotypes with a few individual outlier isolates (e.g. B05.10, Fd1) (Figure 3a).
 We then utilized the haplotypes to test for specific effects on transcript expression for the biosynthetic pathway.
 This identified a single clade of isolates with a distinctly lower level of expression than the other clusters (Figure 3b).
-Investigating the short-reads and SNP calls showed that these 12 isolates share a 53.5 kb deletion that removes the entire biosynthetic cluster (Figure 3c).
+Investigating the short-reads and SNP calls showed that these 12 isolates share a 53.5 kb deletion that removes the entire biosynthetic cluster, from Bcboa1 to Bcboa17 (Figure 3c).
 After removing the major deletion, we found no remaining significant effect of cluster membership in the remaining 3 major clusters on expression profile (F(1,74)=0.36, p=0.55).
 However, within each of these clusters there are independent isolates with very low pathway expression, suggesting loss-of-expression polymorphisms (Noble Rot, 01.04.03, Apple 517, 02.04.09) (Figure 3b).
 While these isolates each contain smaller deletions that are independent of each other, it is not clear what is functionally leading to the loss of botcinic acid biosynthetic pathway expression (Figure 3c).
-This suggests that for this clustered pathway, there are undetected cis-effect polymorphisms, a large common deletion and rarer additional events.(Porquier, Moraga et al. 2019)
+This suggests that for this clustered pathway, there are undetected cis-effect polymorphisms, a large common deletion and rarer additional events.
+In-depth analysis of the botcinic acid biosynthetic cluster has thus far identified one transcription factor (Bcboa13) that controls expression of the cluster (Porquier, Moraga et al. 2019).
+However, none of the SNPs within or near Bcboa13 were significantly associated with variation in expression of the botcinic acid biosyntesis genes.